 8. Your Website Is The Hub From Which All Your Marketing Flows

 We regularly see businesses who spend time creating unique content for Facebook and Instagram, but neglect to create content on their website for their customers.
-Why not invest in your website first, and leverage other online channels to distribute that content?
+Why not invest in your website first, then leverage other online channels to distribute that content?

 We’re biased.
 We design websites for small business clients in North Carolina, Virginia, California, and beyond.
 And while it’s true that we’re biased toward what works for small businesses, it’s because we see the benefits our clients experience from creating search engine optimized websites that focus on their unique needs and customers. .

 There’s no question that you should be investing in your website, but what’s your investment strategy?
 Spending more of your time?
 Adding more to your staff’s plate?
 Or will you invest financially in your website by bringing an expert in to help?
 All are legitimate options, but you need to decide and get to work.

 If you need expert guidance on where to start on the areas mentioned above, we’re here to help.